 There is always a lot of great baseball during the college playoffs.
-Last year’s playoffs included great plays, gritty pitching, and thrilling walk-offs.
+This year’s playoffs have included great plays, gritty pitching, and thrilling walk-offs.
 Of course, for all the exciting games in the playoffs at various levels of college baseball and the upcoming Super Regionals (and even the College World Series), there are still losing teams.
 For many players, the loss meant the end of their season.
 Sometimes the scores were close; sometimes they were lopsided.
 A loss is never easy, no matter what the scoreboard says.
 Baseball is a heartless game.
-One day you’re on top and the next, you’re facing a crushing shutout.
+One day you’re on top and the next, you’re facing a crushing defeat.

 While you might think that coaches and recruiters are only interested in players who win games, most actually want to see you fail some so they can see how well you handle losing or failure.
 Why?
-Because every ballplayer faces loss; it’s part of the game.
-Coaches these days are looking for players with “character.”
+Because every ballplayer loses sometimes and every ballplayer fails; it’s part of the game.
+Coaches are looking for players with “character.”
 They are looking for players who will add strength, not problems, to their teams through seasons that are filled with ups and downs.
 Here are a few tips to help you get noticed, even after you’ve lost an important game.

 - It is ok to show emotions.
 Coaches don’t expect you to be a robot.
 You might be feeling frustrated, disappointed, sad, and even angry.
 Coaches want to see that it matters to you, but that you can manage those emotions.
 That means you don’t let your negative emotions dictate your behavior.
 Things like throwing equipment, knocking things over, hitting anything, lashing out, or losing control of yourself are definite no-no’s.

 - Show that you respect yourself.
 Keep your head up.
 Look everyone in the eye.
 Don’t say anything negative about yourself.
 Stay calm and if it is appropriate, start thinking about what you could have done differently.
 If you made mistakes, take responsibility but recognize that mistakes happen and they don’t change who you are.
 Show your coach and your teammates that you are walking away from the loss and turning the page, taking only the lessons that will help you improve in the future.